Friend Waldir I Still See That Having The Opportunity To Serve You Is A Privilege

-And, true, now I see, she had no interest in going on, and everything was clearly established!
-Yes, in the "verbal contract" we chose as the basis for our "relationship"!
+And, it is true, now I see, she had no interest in proceeding, and everything was clearly established!
+Yes, in the “verbal contract” we choose as the basis of our “relationship”!

-It is ...
-I remember that a person who, in a moment of illusion deceived me and in a moment of benevolent cruelty (if it had not been done as it was done, I would have killed myself in a short time and would not have found the happiness where I had been pre- determined that I would find her) but you, teacher, hurt me, made me cry and killed many things in me!
+It is… I remember that a person who, in a moment of delusion deluded me and a moment of benevolent cruelty (if it had not been done as it was done, I would have killed myself shortly and would not have found happiness where it had been I would find her) but you, teacher, hurt me, made me cry and killed many things in me!